Peterhague/CI_MS1_De-Jong-Read/README.md

 <li>Navigation bar to allow users to navigate the site quickly and easily, with contrasting text to show them which page they are currently looking at.</li>
 <li>A footer (fixed to bottom on larger devices) with the firm's address, some statutory information, and links to the firm's social media pages.</li>
 <li>Modal allowing users to sign in to the client portal, accessed via a "Sign In" button.</li>
+<li>A home page with testimonials and a news section, from which users can easily navigate the site</li>
 <li>Carousel on the home page with three slides each giving three different testimonies from satisfied current clients.</li>
-<li>Latest Industry News section with headlines, summaries, and full stories expandable via "Read more" buttons and full page modals.</li>
+<li>"Latest Industry News" section with headlines, summaries, and full stories expandable via "Read more" buttons and full page modals.</li>
+<li>A "Contact Us" page with all relevant information on how to find the firm, including an embedded Google map, directions to the office, and contact details.</li>
 <li>A prominently displayed form calling users to sign up for the firm's free weekly newsletter</li>
 <li>A large but easily readable form calling users to sign up for the firm's secure online portal.</li>
-<li>A section with all relevant information on how to find the firm, including an embedded Google map, directions to the office, and contact details.</li>
-<li>A section with biographies of the key individuals of the firm, along with prominent and attractve photographs, displayed in "dynamic", angular, slanted containers, to give the impression of a modern and progressive firm.</li>
+<li>A "Meet the Team" page with biographies of the key individuals of the firm, along with prominent and attractve photographs, displayed in "dynamic", angular, slanted containers, to give the impression of a modern and progressive firm.</li>
-<li>A section describing the different services the firm provides, in four broad categories.
+<li>An "Our Services" page describing the different services the firm provides, in four broad categories.
 These are presented as simple rectangles for a modern, minimalist aesthetic, but with
-this effect contrasted with the transparency of the title "panes", providing a window to the beautiful background image.
-This is designed to convey the firm's perceptiveness and insight, but also to reinforce its local foundations via the choice of picturesque local imagery.</li>
+this effect contrasted with the transparency of the title "panes", providing a window to the beautiful background image.</li>
 <li>A table advertising the firm's membership scheme, with a list of benefits cross-referenced to three different membership levels.</li>
 </ul>